Effects of climate change on plant biodiversity: Changes in life-cycles

-The timing of phenological events such as flowering are often related to environmental variables such as temperature.
-Changing environments are therefore expected to lead to changes in life cycle events, and these have been recorded for many species of plants.
+Plants typically reside in locations that are beneficial to their life histories.
+The timing of phenological events such as flowering and leaf production, are often related to environmental variables, including temperature, which can be altered by climate change.
+Changing environments are, therefore, expected to lead to changes in life cycle events, and these have been recorded for many species of plants, therefore, many plant species are considered to be adequate indicators of climate change.
 These changes have the potential to lead to the asynchrony between species, or to change competition between plants.
 Both the insect pollinators and plant populations will eventually become extinct due to the uneven and confusing connection that is caused by the change of climate.
 Flowering times in British plants for example have changed, leading to annual plants flowering earlier than perennials, and insect pollinated plants flowering earlier than wind pollinated plants; with potential ecological consequences.
+Other observed effects also include the lengthening in growing seasons of certain agricultural crops such as wheat and maize.
 A recently published study has used data recorded by the writer and naturalist Henry David Thoreau to confirm effects of climate change on the phenology of some species in the area of Concord, Massachusetts.
-Another life-cycle change is warmer winter which can be leads to summer rainfall or summer drought.
+Another life-cycle change is a warmer winter which can lead to summer rainfall or summer drought.

-Genetic diversity

-Species richness and species evenness play a key role in how quickly and productively an ecosystem can adapt to change.
-By increasing the possibility of a population bottleneck through more extreme weather events, genetic diversity in the population would drastically decrease.
-Since genetic diversity is a main contributor of how an ecosystem can evolve, the ecosystem would be much more susceptible to getting wiped out since each individual would be similar to the next.
-An absence of genetic mutations and decrease in species richness greatly enhances the possibility of extinction.

-Altering the environment puts stress on a plant to increase its phenotypic plasticity, causing species to change faster than predicted.
-These plastic responses will help the plants respond to a fast changing environment.
-Understanding how native species change in response to the environment will help gather conclusions of how mutualistic relationships will react.
+Ultimately, climate change can affect the phenology and interactions of many plant species, and depending on its effect, can make it difficult for a plant to be productive.